Loaves and Fishes feeds more people during pandemic

 "We didn't solve all her problems, but we were able to feed her,” said Vaughn.
 For Loaves and Fishes, that is what it is all about.

 Loaves and Fishes ensures those in need of food have a place to turn in Hannibal.
-When the public health threat associated with the COVID-19 virus loomed, it put this vital program at risk.
+When the public health threat associated with the COVID-19 virus came into this region, it put this vital program at risk.

 Organizers of the program knew they could not continue serving a congregate meal that encouraged individuals to come together and eat.
 So, they had to adapt.